priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

-There is an interesting rant about clean code and performance by [Casey Muratori called "Clean" Code, Horrible Performance](https://www.youtube.com/watch?v=tD5NrevFtbU), which is a must-watch as it higlights the trade-offs between clean code and performance.
+There is an interesting rant about clean code and performance by [Casey Muratori called "Clean" Code, Horrible Performance](https://www.youtube.com/watch?v=tD5NrevFtbU), which is a must-watch as it highlights the trade-offs between clean code and performance.
 On the other hand,
-[Uncle Bob's talks on Clean Code](https://www.youtube.com/watch?v=7EmboKQH8lM&list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj) provides a strong case formaintaining clean, readable, extensible and maintainable code.
+[Uncle Bob's talks on Clean Code](https://www.youtube.com/watch?v=7EmboKQH8lM&list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj) provides a strong case for maintaining clean, readable, extensible and maintainable code.

 For me personally, like any other aspect of software design, it's a tradeoff.